mariafirozx/moods/README.md

-# MOODS: A Movie Recommendation WebApp based on your Moods!
+# Moods: A Movie Recommendation WebApp based on your Moods!

+##Purpose